I’m a writer, both of non-fiction and (as yet unpublished) fiction. I have a website & blog called Kafka's mouse .

 Reviews

 “an impassioned account of everything from the discovery of radioactivity to plans for a Doomsday Device (yes, there really were such plans) from an author who feels that to the generations growing up who see the Cold War only as something in history books, the true horror of nuclear weapons has been forgotten...
-Doomsday Men is ... important, and, depressingly, there is a need for it - people, especially younger people than me, ought to read it”. - John Gribbin, Literary Review, July 2007
+Doomsday Men is ... important, and, depressingly, there is a need for it - people, especially younger people than me, ought to read itâ€. - John Gribbin, Literary Review, July 2007"Weaving together biography, science and art, Smith has created a compelling history of physics in the 20th century...
+Smith's dynamic, riveting narrative reveals details of people, places and events that are rarely covered in textbooks, bringing to life not just scientists like Robert Oppenheimer and Leo Szilard, but the horrors of chemical and atomic warfare...Captivating and thoroughly referenced, this chronicle should interest a wide audience, from science and history buffs to armchair politicos." - Publishers Weekly, January 7, 2008

 "chillingly compelling" - New Scientist, June 2, 2007

 “British historian of science PD Smith masterfully chronicles the literary antecedents and cultural repercussions of the development of nuclear armaments… Doomsday Men offers a marvelous resource for understanding the issues and personalities underlying Kubrick’s masterpiece and other creative interpretations of the Cold War.
-From pulp science-fiction stories to Godzilla’s theatrical invasions, it is a veritable lexicon of atomic-age culture… It provides an outstanding guide to a pivotal era when humanity first faced the terrifying prospect of annihilation by its own hand.” - Philadelphia Inquirer, January 28, 2008
+From pulp science-fiction stories to Godzilla’s theatrical invasions, it is a veritable lexicon of atomic-age culture… It provides an outstanding guide to a pivotal era when humanity first faced the terrifying prospect of annihilation by its own hand.â€

-“Doomsday Men is prodigiously researched, the author seeming to have read everything on nuclear strategy, both fiction and non-fiction” - Gregg Herken, Nature, 23 August 2007
+“Doomsday Men is prodigiously researched, the author seeming to have read everything on nuclear strategy, both fiction and non-fiction†- Gregg Herken, Nature, 23 August 2007

 "superb… The research is impressive, but it’s his eye for revealing anecdotes and his ability to distil it all into lively prose that makes this a real pleasure to read." - Sunday Business Post , June 17, 2007

 “Doomsday Men doesn’t just deal with thermonuclear destruction.
 It’s a meticulous account of weapons of mass destruction and the science and scientists behind them.
 Indeed, it is two books for the price of one, because it is also a cultural disquisition.
-Smith scours fiction for visions of death rays and lurid imaginings of Armageddon to show how writers often preceded or influenced scientists. … always readable and entertaining … PD Smith deserves some sort of award for value for money”. - Tibor Fischer, Daily Telegraph , June 30, 2007
+Smith scours fiction for visions of death rays and lurid imaginings of Armageddon to show how writers often preceded or influenced scientists. … always readable and entertaining … PD Smith deserves some sort of award for value for moneyâ€. - Tibor Fischer, Daily Telegraph , June 30, 2007“Smith…puts science’s Faustian bargain through its literary pacesâ€. - Booklist, December 15, 2007

 “The science is told with a Bill Brysonish kind of panache.
 But, at times, it becomes a cross between Bryson and Umberto Eco.
 There is a sub-narrative of esoteric knowledge and mysterious, astonishingly accurate predictions from HG Wells.
-Learned, accessible, and drawing occasionally on the stylistic skills of the novelist, this makes for a very good read.” - The Church Times, November 23, 2007
+Learned, accessible, and drawing occasionally on the stylistic skills of the novelist, this makes for a very good read.†- The Church Times, November 23, 2007

-“captivating…” - Buffalo News (New York), January 13, 2008
+“captivating…†- Buffalo News (New York), January 13, 2008

 “engaging, unsettling… Scientifically and culturally adept, Doomsday Men tracks the pursuit of devastating weaponry in both laboratories and pulp magazines.
-Smith’s wide-ranging book also serves as a biography of sorts of the scientist, writer and thinker Leo Szilard, who emblematizes science’s growing awareness of the consequences of its own thirst for knowledge. … Smith’s startling story chronicles the ways in which science divorced itself from humanity”. - The Moscow Times , February 15, 2008
+Smith’s wide-ranging book also serves as a biography of sorts of the scientist, writer and thinker Leo Szilard, who emblematizes science’s growing awareness of the consequences of its own thirst for knowledge. … Smith’s startling story chronicles the ways in which science divorced itself from humanityâ€. - The Moscow Times , February 15, 2008

 "... massive, but lively ...
 Smith's impressive research turns up innumberable end of the world thrillers...
 A competent history of WMDs combined with a captivating account of books and films that predicted their discovery..." - Kirkus Reviews